amirahnasihah/backend-development/01-es6-review-intro/README.md

 const result = await fooFunc().catch((err) => { … });
 ```

-# ES6 Quiz
+# More Explanation

-> ℹ️ This is an online material.
-Please download and read the [online exercise guide](https://prod-public-lms-sg.s3.amazonaws.com/Online+Exercise+Guide.pdf) before starting.

-Progress: DONE✅️

-# Modify or not?
+## Modify or not the original array?

 1. Filter